 What to Do When Memory Care Just Isn’t Working

 Memory care isn’t what it used to be.
-I recently had 11 families in two countries reach out to me about the appalling care their loved ones living with dementia are receiving.
+Many families have reached out to me about the appalling care their loved ones living with dementia are receiving.

 These aren’t unique problems anymore; they’re not a one-time, isolated situation.
 They’re starting to sound all too common: